awsdocs/amazon-s3-userguide/doc_source/S3OutpostsIAM.md

 # Setting up IAM with S3 on Outposts<a name="S3OutpostsIAM"></a>

 AWS Identity and Access Management \(IAM\) is an AWS service that helps an administrator securely control access to AWS resources\.
-IAM administrators control who can be authenticated \(signed in\) and authorized \(have permissions\) to use AWS resources\.
-IAM enables you to create users and groups under your AWS account\.
-You control the permissions that users have to perform tasks with AWS resources\.
-You can use IAM for no additional charge\.

-By default, IAM users don't have permissions for Amazon S3 on Outposts resources and operations\.
-To allow IAM users to manage S3 on Outposts resources, you must do the following:
+IAM administrators control who can be authenticated \(signed in\) and authorized \(have permissions\) to use Amazon S3 on Outposts resources\.
+IAM is an AWS service that you can use with no additional charge\.
+By default, users don't have permissions for S3 on Outposts resources and operations\.
+To grant access permissions for S3 on Outposts resources and API operations, you can use IAM to create [users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html), [groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html), or [roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id.html#id_iam-roles) and attach permissions\.

-+ Create an IAM policy that explicitly grants IAM users or groups permissions\.
-+ Attach the policy to the IAM users or groups that require those permissions\.
+To provide access, add permissions to your users, groups, or roles:
++ Users and groups in AWS IAM Identity Center \(successor to AWS Single Sign\-On\):

+  Create a permission set\.
+Follow the instructions in [Create a permission set](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtocreatepermissionset.html) in the *AWS IAM Identity Center \(successor to AWS Single Sign\-On\) User Guide*\.
++ Users managed in IAM through an identity provider:

+  Create a role for identity federation\.
+Follow the instructions in [Creating a role for a third\-party identity provider \(federation\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) in the *IAM User Guide*\.
++ IAM users:
+  + Create a role that your user can assume\.
+Follow the instructions in [Creating a role for an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in the *IAM User Guide*\.
+  + \(Not recommended\) Attach a policy directly to a user or add a user to a user group\.
+Follow the instructions in [Adding permissions to a user \(console\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) in the *IAM User Guide*\.

-In addition to IAM policies, S3 on Outposts supports both bucket and access point policies\.
+In addition to IAM identity\-based policies, S3 on Outposts supports both bucket and access point policies\.
 Bucket policies and access point policies are [resource\-based policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_identity-vs-resource.html) that are attached to the S3 on Outposts resource\.
 + A bucket policy is attached to the bucket and allows or denies requests to the bucket and the objects in it based on the elements in the policy\.
 + In contrast, an access point policy is attached to the access point and allows or denies requests to the access point\.